 If you have a large number of guests or the venue is very large, violinists can often provide a PA system for amplification.
 They will also usually provide a PA system if you’ve asked them to play with backing tracks (more detail about backing tracks later).
 To power the PA, you will need to provide a power source close to where they’ll be playing.

 It’s best to discuss these details directly with your violinist.
-Violinists usually play in a wide range of venues and are best-placed to give you a recommendation on the most effective set up for your occasion.
+Violinists usually play in a wide range of venues and are best placed to give you a recommendation on the most effective set-up for your occasion.
+Our extensive list of violinists includes both acoustic and electric violin players, both of which can advise on whether a PA system is required or not.

-How long will it take violinist to set up?
+How long will it take the violinist to set up?

 Generally: 10–15 minutes without a PA system; 15–30 minutes with a PA system.